austin880625/file-loader-test/README.md

 ## Configuration problem

 In the mentioned project, loader configurations in `webpack/loaders/files.js` and `webpack/loaders/fonts.js` may match a same file (`.svg` or `.png` file) to a same loader and cause the issue.
-But keeping this can help(?) us deal with how webpack generate bundles.
+But keeping this can help(?) us to know more about how webpack generate bundles.